 - 1.19 This section sets out what has already been established under the Duty to Cooperate, as part of plan preparation carried out in the preparation of the Council's Core Strategy.
 This includes meeting the Borough's housing requirement in respect of the wider Housing Market Area (HMA), the spatial distribution of development, and requirements such as protection of the Thames Basin Heaths Special Protection Area (SPA) and providing adequate infrastructure. - 1.20 Firstly, the Surrey Strategic Planning and Infrastructure Partnership is a partnership between Surrey Councils, Surrey County Council, Highways England, Network Rail and the Department for Transport.
-It is a group set up to foster cooperation in dealing with strategic infrastructure issues, such as transport.
-Much of the work undertaken so far has focused on co-ordinating strategic transport infrastructure in Woking and Guildford boroughs, particularly improvements on the A3 and to rail infrastructure, to contribute to the economy and support growth.
-This work takes forward the Surrey Infrastructure Study (2017) which presents an overview of growth objectives and infrastructure investment required to support this growth at a strategic level across Surrey. - 1.21 The Surrey Chief Executives, Leaders Board and Surrey Planning Officer's Association (SPOA) have an agreed Memorandum of Understanding, with the purpose to help meet the requirements of the Duty to Cooperate, and local authorities have identified key strategic areas of evidence base that require joint working and could be suitable for future combined working.
+It is a group set up to foster cooperation in dealing with strategic infrastructure issues, such as transport and education.
+The partnership has worked to develop the Local Strategic Statement (draft interim LSS 2016-2031, published in 2017) which is a non-statutory document.
+It sets out a consensus on the county's strategic objectives and priorities, and helps align strategic spatial, infrastructure and economic priorities which can then be reflected in Local Plans and strategic infrastructure projects.
+Much of the work undertaken so far has focused on coordinating the approach to strategic infrastructure in Woking and Guildford boroughs, and builds on the Surrey Infrastructure Study, particularly on the A3 and rail infrastructure improvements. - 1.21 The Surrey Strategic Planning and Infrastructure Partnership have an agreed Memorandum of Understanding, with the purpose to help meet the requirements of the Duty to Cooperate, and local authorities have identified key strategic areas of evidence base that require joint working and could be suitable for combined working.
 This includes: the identification of housing need, including the agreement of Housing Market Areas and preparation of up to date Strategic Housing Market Assessments; economy and employment needs and opportunities; strategic infrastructure with strong links to the relevant LEPs; development of strategic growth options across the County; constraints such as special protection areas, conservation areas and flooding; and Green Belt designation.
-This Memorandum is led on a day to day basis by the lead planning officers for the local authorities through the Surrey Planning Officer's Association (SPOA).
+This Memorandum is led on a day to day basis by the lead planning officer for the local authorities through the Surrey Planning Officer's Association (SPOA).
 See para 2.9 for further detail of this group.
-The group (Surrey Chief Executives, Leaders Board and SPOA) has published the Local Strategic Statement (interim LSS 2016-2031, published 2017) which is a non-statutory document.
-It sets out a consensus on the county's strategic objectives and priorities, and helps align strategic spatial, infrastructure and economic priorities which can be reflected in Local Plans and strategic infrastructure projects.